• Skip to primary navigation

 Why did my Mini Egg blondies turn out dry/hard/burned/overcooked?

-It’s easy to overcook blondies, so make sure to set a timer.
-The longer they are in the oven, the more likely they are to dry out.
+Unfortunately, it's very easy to overcook blondies as they contain a lot of fat and sugar, so make sure to set a timer.
+The longer they are in the oven, the more likely they will dry out.

 Why did my Mini Egg blondies turn out wet/soft/undercooked?

-The oven needs to come up to temperature fully before the blondies go in so that they bake evenly and at a consistent temperature.
+The oven needs to come up to the correct temperature before the blondies go in so that they bake evenly and at a consistent temperature.

-If, after the recommend time, your blondies are still wet or too soft (bearing in mind the advice above), it's ok to return them to the oven for a further 5 minutes or until they look done.
+If, after the recommended time, your blondies are still wet or too soft (bearing in mind the advice above), it's OK to return them to the oven for a further 5 minutes or until they look done.

 Why didn’t my Mini Egg blondies rise?

-This recipe only contains a tiny bit of baking powder to help with the texture.
-As such, the blondies will rise slightly, but it won't be at all as noticeable as it would be with cake batter.
+This recipe only contains a tiny bit of baking powder to help give the blondies a slightly raised texture.
+So your blondies should only rise slightly, but it won't be at all as noticeable as it would be with cake batter.

 How can I add/change the flavours in my Mini Egg blondies?